Domain Adaptive Attention Learning for Unsupervised Person Re-Identification: Experiment

 \subsection{Datasets}

-As same to \cite{li2018adaptation,fan2018unsupervised,Wei2017PersonTG,Deng2017ImageImageDA, liu2018pose}, the experiments are conducted on two widely used benchmark datasets including Market-1501~\cite{zheng2015scalable} and DukeMTMC-reID~\cite{ristani2016performance}. \textbf{Market-1501} contains 32, 668 images of 1, 501 identities captured by 6 camera views.
+\textbf{Market-1501}~\cite{zheng2015scalable} contains 32, 668 images of 1, 501 identities captured by 6 camera views.
 The pedestrians are cropped with bounding-boxes predicted by DPM detector \cite{DPM}.
-Following the standard setting \cite{zheng2015scalable}, the whole dataset is divided into a training set containing 12, 936 images of 751 identities and a testing set containing 19, 732 images of 750 identities. \textbf{DukeMTMC-reID} consists of 36,411 images of 1,812 persons from 8 high-resolution cameras, where 1,404 people appear more than two cameras and other 408 people images are regarded as distractors.
+Following the standard setting \cite{zheng2015scalable}, the whole dataset is divided into a training set containing 12, 936 images of 751 identities and a testing set containing 19, 732 images of 750 identities. \textbf{DukeMTMC-reID}~\cite{ristani2016performance} consists of 36,411 images of 1,812 persons from 8 high-resolution cameras, where 1,404 people appear more than two cameras and other 408 people images are regarded as distractors.
 16,522 images of 702 persons are randomly selected from the dataset as the training set, and the remaining 702 persons are divided into the testing set where contains 2,228 query images and 17,661 gallery images.
-The dataset split setting is same to \cite{ristani2016performance}.
+The dataset split setting is same to \cite{ristani2016performance}. \textbf{MSMT17}~\cite{Wei2017PersonTG} is a larger and more challenging dataset collected with 12 outdoor cameras and 3 indoor cameras during 4 days.
+The training set contains 32,621 bounding boxes of 1,041 identities, and the testing set contains 93,820 bounding boxes of 3,060 identities.

-In the experiments, there are two source-target setting: (1)the source dataset is Market-1501 and the target dataset is DukeMTMC-reID, (2) the source dataset is DukeMTMC-reID, and the target dataset is Market-1501.
-The training data in source and target datasets are supposed to be labeled and unlabeled respectively.
-The rank-1, rank-5, rank-10 accuracy and mean Average Precision (mAP) \cite{zheng2015scalable} are employed for person Re-ID evaluations.
+In the experiments, the training data in source and target datasets are supposed to be labeled and unlabeled respectively.
+We employ the Rank-1 accuracy and mean Average Precision (mAP) \cite{zheng2015scalable} as evaluation metrics.
 All the results are achieved under the single-query model without Re-Ranking \cite{Zhong_2017_CVPR} refinement for fair comparison.